tcltk/tcl/doc/markdown/Object3.md

 The *internalRep* union member holds a value's internal representation.
 This is either a (long) integer, a double-precision floating-point number, a pointer to a value containing additional information needed by the value's type to represent the value, a **Tcl\_WideInt** integer, two arbitrary pointers, a pair made up of a pointer and an unsigned long integer, or a pair made up of a pointer and **Tcl\_Size** which is a signed integer type capable of holding the maximum lengths permitted in Tcl.

 The *refCount* member is used to tell when it is safe to free a value's storage.
 It holds the count of active references to the value.
 Maintaining the correct reference count is a key responsibility of extension writers.
-Reference counting is discussed below in the section **STORAGE MANAGEMENT OF VALUES**.
+Reference counting is discussed below in the section [Storage management of values].

 Although extension writers can directly access the members of a Tcl\_Obj structure, it is much better to use the appropriate procedures and macros.
 For example, extension writers should never read or update *refCount* directly; they should use macros such as **Tcl\_IncrRefCount** and **Tcl\_IsShared** instead.